elbernaderen/machine-learning-signal-finder/README.md

 # call_bina.py
 To download the historical assets to use them as base for [amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#amplitudespy) or to make a backtest with [backtest_amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#amplitudespy](https://github.com/elbernaderen/machine-learning-signal-finder#backtest_amplitudespy).
 ## Description
-This script calls the function **store_ohlcv** from [bina.py](https://github.com/elbernaderen/machine-learning-signal-finder#binapy), that is used to download the historical asset, pasing the name of the asset in capital, name of the file that will be created, year, month and day since when take in count.
+This script calls the function **store_ohlcv** from [bina.py](https://github.com/elbernaderen/machine-learning-signal-finder#binapy), that is used to download the historical asset, setting the name of the asset in capital letters, name of the file that will be created, year, month and day since when take in count.
 ## Must install
 [Binance](https://resilient-quant-trader.medium.com/scraping-crypto-currency-historical-data-from-binance-using-python-9c0e77c04df7) library to download historical asset and [pandas](https://pandas.pydata.org/) to work with data frames.
 Also need [yaml](https://pypi.org/project/PyYAML/) to save and read the api data in a yml file.